Will reality meet your expectations?

 - Clouds rarely accumulate anywhere except the mountain and valley regions.
 It’s very rare for clouds to hover over the beaches in Hawaii.

-Although the forecast called for partly cloudy weather all week, we've seen nothing but sunshine at all of our wedding venues.
+Although the forecast often calls for partly cloudy weather, we usually see nothing but sunshine at all of our wedding venues!

 How about rain, you ask?

-Ditto above.
+Ditto to the above.
 Steady rain is rare at the beaches.
 We can go months without rain affecting one of our weddings.
 Months!

 When it does rain, it’s usually a quick passing shower, lasting only a minute or two.

 Just because you see rain and clouds in the forecast, that doesn’t mean you’ll actually experience any unless you plan on hiking in the mountains.